janedoe941/cafealpha/_posts/2025-01-15-tech-sector.md

 ## Proliferation of misinformation and erosion of truth

 It’s not good when oligarchs own our social media platforms and control our channels of communication.
-It’s not good when Elon Musk spreads hate, misinformation, conspiracy theories, shitposts, and Nazi historical revisionism to an audience of 200 million followers, boosting his own posts and banning his critics.
+It’s not good when Elon Musk spreads hate, misinformation, conspiracy theories, shitposts, and Nazi historical revisionism to an audience of 200 million followers, <a href="https://www.theverge.com/2023/2/14/23600358/elon-musk-tweets-algorithm-changes-twitter" target="_blank" rel="noopener noreferrer">boosting his own posts</a> and banning his critics.
 It’s not good when Zuckerberg decides that now, just before the incoming Trump administration, is the best time to get rid of fact-checking on Meta.
 And with only a few days left before the US Supreme Court will rule on a likely TikTok ban, a major competitor will have been eliminated, leaving Meta and X free to spread total havoc on public discourse.
 At this pace, it won't take long before the average American thinks climate change is a hoax invented by "Marxists" and that the holocaust didn't happen, and if it did, it was also perpetrated by "Marxists".

 ### Meta's complicity in genocides